 “r 33(5) plainly contemplates that, if the plaintiff cannot obtain an order removing the caveat within a short period, then contentious proceedings by writ must be commenced.”

-In the Richardson case, the applicant, Ms Devine, filed an ex parte application for a grant of letters of administration in respect of an informal will left by the deceased.
+In the Richardson case, the applicant, Ms Devine, filed an ex parte application for a grant of Letters of Administration (with the Will annexed) in respect of an informal Will left by the deceased.
 The Registrar required notice be given to the deceased’s son, Mr Richardson.
-Upon receiving notice, Mr Richardson lodged a caveat, claiming an interest in the estate, as a child, to the extend that there was an intestacy or a partial intestacy.
+Upon receiving notice, Mr Richardson lodged a caveat, claiming an interest in the estate, as a child, to the extent that there was an intestacy or a partial intestacy.

-Ms Devine would have had one month to file with the Court an application to commence contentious proceedings to prove the Will or to apply to the Court to have the caveat removed.
-Where an applicant for a Grant does not take either of these steps is taken by the applicant, the caveator may then apply to the Court for an order directing the applicant to proceed with his/her application and the Judge or Registrar may make an order upon such terms as he thinks fit.
+Ms Devine had one month to file with the Court an application to commence contentious proceedings to prove the Will or to apply to the Court to have the caveat removed.
+Where an applicant for a Grant does not take either of these steps, the caveator may then apply to the Court for an order directing the applicant to proceed with his/her application and the Judge or Registrar may make an order upon such terms as he thinks fit.
 In this case, when the time for Ms Devine’s response had expired, Mr Richardson wrote a letter to the Registrar requesting the Court to make an order pursuant to the above.
 Instead, the Registrar issued to Ms Devine a Grant of Letters of Administration (with the Will annexed) of the informal Will.
 In his reasons, the Registrar said that an application in the non-contentious jurisdiction is ex parte unless directed otherwise.
 As it had not been directed otherwise, Mr Richardson was not entitled to be heard by way of submissions or otherwise.
 Effectively, the Registrar disregarded Mr Richardson’s letter.

 On appeal, it was noted that Ms Devine received notice of the caveat in July 2017.
-Within the month of receiving the caveat, she did not seek to remove it, did not issue a writ to prove the Will in solemn form, nor did she seek an extension of time.
-Indeed, she did not do any of those things during the three months between receiving notice of the caveat and the registrar’s decision.
+Within the month after receiving notice of the caveat, Ms Devine did not seek to remove it, nor did she issue a writ to prove the Will in solemn form, nor did she seek an extension of time.
+Indeed, she did not do any of those things during the three month period between receiving notice of the caveat and the Registrar’s decision.

 The Court said Mr Richardson, as a person with an interest in the estate, had correctly filed the caveat and that the letter could and should be treated as an application by him to the Court requiring that Ms Devine prove the Will in solemn form.
-The Letter set out in considerable detail various issues said to arise from the available evidence about the circumstances in which the Will was made.
-The only irregularity in Mr Richardson’s application was that his application was made by way of a Letter and not through the formal process and the appeal was allowed.
+The Court noted that the letter set out in considerable detail various issues said to arise from the available evidence about the circumstances in which the Will was made.
+The only irregularity in Mr Richardson’s application was that his application was made by way of a letter and not through the formal process.